-There’s something about good food that takes me to another place.
+There is something about a dish like this that takes me to another place- and today we are going to South Korea.
 Anything that has the ability to transport you out of your body to some special place, hold onto that.
 That’s the magic.
-If you’ve never had a kimchi pancake, you’re in for a treat.
-There are so many directions you can go with these babies, but I chose a fluffy slightly sweet pancake stuffed with kimchi and fresh green onions.
+If you have never had a kimchi pancake, you are in for a treat.
+There are so many directions you can go with these, but I chose a fluffy slightly sweet buttermilk pancake stuffed with kimchi and fresh green onions.
+Cook these in a wok, cranking the heat up at the end with a bit of oil to give the outside a nice crunch.

 Store Bought Kimchi vs. Homemade Kimchi